DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 #### Configuring the kernel

-Fortunately, the default config should work pretty well.
-All you need to do is apply the default config with this command:
+Fortunately, the default config will almost work.
+First, you need to apply the default config with this command:

 ```bash
 make defconfig ARCH=um
 ```

-If you want to change some kernel options, for example enable support for XFS (or other filesystems), start the kernel configuration tool.
+We also need to enable FAT32 support, else our image won't boot.
-Even if you don't feel the need to customize your kernel, if you have never compiled a custom kernel before, I encourage you to start the tool anyway and get familiar with it.
-You will probably need it somewhere along your Linux journey.
+You can also enable other features if you need them.
+Start the kernel configuration tool:

 ```bash
 make xconfig ARCH=um